exonum/exonum-doc/src/home/design-overview.md

 file, some setups should be changed for every node simultaneously.
 This service allows updating configuration through the blockchain itself.
 In addition, administrators may apply new configuration values without node restarting.
-**TODO: am I right?** To get more about configuration service, please, refer to **TODO: link to config-service**.
+To get more about configuration service, please, refer to **TODO: link to config-service**.
 2. Anchoring service.
 It writes the hash of the current blockchain state to the bitcoin blockchain.
 It brings new guarantees: even if the malefactor takes